Support

 .msafefile - exports the whole vault as a single encrypted file you can move between devices. - NFC tag - write a single credential to a writable NFC tag from the credential's detail screen.

-All three formats are encrypted with the same scheme as your live vault, so anyone who finds them still needs your master password to read them.
+All three formats are encrypted the same way as your live vault, so anyone who finds them still needs your master password to read them.

 How do I restore my vault on a new phone?